Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-The action in this movie literally starts from the very first scene, and—aside from a handful of very short interludes in the middle—doesn't let up until the very end.
+The action in this movie literally starts from the very first scene, and—aside from a handful of short interludes—doesn't let up until the very end.
 Pretty much everything takes place on heavily modified vehicles racing through sun blasted, dry and dusty desert wasteland.
 The movie doesn't even take its foot off the accelerator for dialogue, and what we slowly glean about the origins and motivations of the characters comes during one intense sequence after another.

 Despite the film being set in cars and trucks racing through the desert either attacking or fending off attacks, the film is neither monotonous nor repetitive.
 Each vehicle, each driver, and each battle is unique, with subsequent stunts and sequences topping the preceding ones.
-Nevertheless, despite the limited dialogue, the film has a lot to say about a bunch of issues.
-In the process, it highlights a range of issues and shows the potential outcomes of each, but leaves it up to the viewer to fill in the rest.
+Nevertheless, despite the limited dialogue, the film has a lot to say about a bunch of issues ranging from survival, ecological collapse, redemption, feminism, and what is 'home'.
+In the process, it highlights a range of issues and shows the potential—sometimes extreme—outcomes of each, but leaves it up to the viewer to fill in the rest.

 ▲ Top ▶ Movie Reviews Index